Soil Moisture Monitoring – Pastures

 Soil moisture probes have helped with making early decisions in the cropping industry for some time with monthly analysis produced as a newsletter by Dale Boyd.

-The probes are capacitance enviropro probes manufactured in South Australia and are 80 centimetres long with eight sensors internally to provide soil water content values every 10 centimetres.
+The probes are capacitance enviropro probes manufactured in South Australia and are 80 centimetres long with eight sensors internally to provide soil water content values and temperature every 10 centimetres.

 This will collect information on water infiltration after rain events and plants using water as they grow dry matter (particularly in the absence of rain).